kimruddock/pawelgrzybek.github.io/_posts/2016-03-31-top-picks-2016-march.md

 [https://youtu.be/n1cKlKM3jYI](https://youtu.be/n1cKlKM3jYI)

-A great introduction about DOM, CSSOM, Layout and Paint - all that you need to understand to know what happens with a web page   from the browser perspective.
+A great introduction about DOM, CSSOM, Layout and Paint - all that you need to understand to know what happens with a web page   from the browsers perspective.
 Great one Umar!

 - - -